wshenyc/nyc_mci_map/README.md

 # Manhattan MCI Map

 This is an interactive map displaying all buildings in Manhattan that had/have a Major Capital Improvements application with the New York State Division of Homes and Community Renewal (HCR) anytime from 2010-2020.
+Click [here] to access the map](https://wshenyc.github.io/manhattan_mci_map/)

 ## Data Sources